govindlakhotia/Retail-Analysis-Dashboard/README.md

 ## Data Source

-The data has been sourced from [Kaggle](https://www.kaggle.com/datasets/sahilprajapati143/retail-analysis-large-dataset).
+The data has been sourced from [Sahil Prajapati's Kaggle](https://www.kaggle.com/datasets/sahilprajapati143/retail-analysis-large-dataset).

 ## Project Objectives